ShiruiH/EOWater/README.md

 > *The tool was developed jointly by the [NSW Department of Climate Change, Energy, the Environment and Water](https://water.dpie.nsw.gov.au/) and [NGIS](https://ngis.com.au/).*

-> *The tool is also available through [The SEED Initiative](https://www.seed.nsw.gov.au/) and can be accessed via the [remote-sensing-earth-observation-water-toolkit](https://datasets.seed.nsw.gov.au/dataset/remote-sensing-earth-observation-water-toolkit).*
+> *The toolkit is also catalogued in the [SEED Portal]([https://www.seed.nsw.gov.au/](https://datasets.seed.nsw.gov.au/organization/nsw-department-of-climate-change-energy-the-environment-and-water)) as the [remote-sensing-earth-observation-water-toolkit](https://datasets.seed.nsw.gov.au/dataset/remote-sensing-earth-observation-water-toolkit).*

 > *The tool is currently maintained by @ShiruiH and @kvos.*